 How to Simplify Improper Fractions?

-An improper fraction is a fraction which has a greater numerator than denominator and thus it’s value is always greater than 1.
+An improper fraction is a fraction that has a greater numerator than the denominator and thus its value is always greater than 1.
 Solving improper fractions is not too different from solving proper fractions.

-The steps to simplify these kinda fractions are as follows:-
+The steps to simplify these kind of fractions are as follows.

-- First, check whether the numerator is greater than denominator or not.
+- First, check whether the numerator is greater than the denominator or not.

 - If yes, then divide the numerator and denominator with their common highest factor.